Sanjiban Ghosh: Jamshedpur

 On 23 July 2017, Ghosh was selected in the 10th round of the 2017–18 ISL Players Draft by Jamshedpur for the 2017–18 Indian Super League.
 He made his debut for the club on 4 March 2018 in their final match of the season against Goa.
 He came on as a 9th-minute substitute for Bikash Jairu after the starting goalkeeper, Subrata Pal, was sent off.
 He would go on to concede three goals as Goa won 3–0.

 Ghosh then earned the Hero of the Match award after he helped Jamshedpur secure a victory via penalties in their Super Cup first round match against Minerva Punjab.
 He started the match and also saved two close range shots during second half of extra time to help maintain the 0–0 scoreline.
 During penalties, saved three shots as Jamshedpur won 5–4.

 NorthEast United

-In 2020, Ghosh was signed by NorthEast United FC on a two-years deal.
+In 2020, Ghosh was signed by NorthEast United FC on a two-year deal.